MrJLP/crypto-exchange-rates/readme.md

 # TODO

-* Make sure objects and modules are done properly for API
+* Make sure objects and modules are right for API
-* Move test scripts into mocha framework
-* Add a test using mock ABC caller
-* Make sure error handling is good
+* Make sure error handling is right
-* Refactoring: base class or instance for axios to keep DRY
+* Refactoring: base class or instance for axios
-* Other refactoring and cleanup